RSDO-DS3/MultiCOMET/README.md

 ```
 conda create --name multicomet python=3.6
 ```
+Ensure this environment is activated before executing any project code
 Activate your new environment and install the following dependencies inside:

 ```
 conda activate multicomet
 pip install tensorflow